thassyopinto/3D-Gantry/README.md

-This is a 3D simulation of a 4-DOF Gantry system
+This is a 3D simulation of a 4-DOF Gantry system.

-Required Python external packages:
+**Required Python external packages:**

 1. Anaconda for Python 3.7